hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 changes.
 A "_stale_" read has to be tolerable to the application until the local copy is refreshed.

-A near-cache is easy configuration to add after development, and to tune to get the best hit-ratio.
+A Near Cache is easy configuration to add after development, and to tune to get the best hit-ratio.

 In this example, run-time was reduced by 25%.
 Exact results will vary due to factors like